mmtaee/Requsts-sites-with-proxy/README.md

 # Requsts-sites-with-proxy
-A python script for request to a website with different ip with proxy
+A python script for request to a website with different ip with proxy and sleep an Hour and repeat

 for first script req :